Research

 Robert Solomon (with A. Sohrevardi et al.), “Cannabis and Driving: The Provincial and Territorial Legislative Mosaic” (2020) 68 Criminal Law Quarterly 165.

-Robert Solomon (with L. MacLeod & E. Dumschat), “The increasing role of provincial administrative sanctions in Canadian impaired driving enforcement” (2020) 21(5) Traffic Injury Prevention 298.
+Robert Solomon (with L. MacLeod & E. Dumschat), “The increasing role of provincial administrative sanctions in Canadian impaired driving enforcement” (2020) 21(5) Traffic Injury Prevention 298

-Robert Solomon (with N. Giesbrecht et al.), “Alcohol retail privatization in Canadian provinces between 2012 and 2017.
-Is decision-making oriented to harm reduction?” in Proceedings of the 45th Annual Alcohol Epidemiology Symposium of the Kettil Bruun Society (Utrecht: Kettil Bruun Society, 2020).
+Robert Solomon (with N. Giesbrecht et al.), “Alcohol retail privatisation in Canadian provinces between 2012-2017.
+Is decision-making oriented to harm reduction?”
+(2020) Drug and Alcohol Review 1-9.

-Colin Campbell, (with Robert Raizenne), “The Origins and Architecture of the 1942 Canada-U.S. Tax Treaty,” in Harris and de Cogan, eds., Studies in the History of Tax Law, Volume 9 (Oxford: Hart, 2019).
+Colin Campbell (with Robert Raizenne), “The Origins and Architecture of the 1942 Canada-U.S. Tax Treaty,” in Harris and de Cogan, eds., Studies in the History of Tax Law, Volume 9 (Oxford: Hart, 2019).

-Chamberlain, Book review of Ken Oliphant, ed., Public Authority Liability in Comparative Perspective (Intersentia, 2016) (2018) 61:2 Canadian Business Law Journal 272-282.
+Erika Chamberlain, Book review of Ken Oliphant, ed., Public Authority Liability in Comparative Perspective (Intersentia, 2016) (2018) 61:2 Canadian Business Law Journal 272-282.

 Dennis Klimchuk, “Punishment and Crime” in Randall Lesaffer and Janne Nijman, eds., The Cambridge Companion to Hugo Grotius (Cambridge: Cambridge University Press, 2018).